mattpe/wbma/docs/w2-login-forms.md

             // TODO: add method, headers and body for sending json data with POST };
          try {
-            // TODO: use fetch to send request to login endpoint return the result as json, handle errors with try/catch and response.ok
+            // TODO: use fetch to send request to login endpoint and return the result as json, handle errors with try/catch and response.ok
          } catch (error) {
             throw new Error(error.message);
          }